DestinationHome/Destination-Home-Online/README.md

 <a href="https://github.com/DestinationHome/Destination-Home-Online/wiki/Legal-Information:">Legal Information</a>
 </p>

-# Goals:

-- Create a write-up on how users can reinstall Home on OFW.
-- Make a detailed write-up of FAQ/Disclaimers.
-- Be sure to review any final package files & RPCS3 builds.
-- Create a release page for our public client builds.

 # Quickstart:

 To keep this README.md file concise & straight-forward I decided to make a official dedicated [wiki](https://github.com/DestinationHome/Destination-Home-Online/wiki) which has a full write-up on how users can access PlayStation®Home online with our custom server solution.
 To download our latest online client builds please check out the release page [here](https://github.com/DestinationHome/Destination-Home-Online/releases).
 Down below here are the minimum requirements you'll need for this process.